unixerius/selenium-juiceshop/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+## Origin

+This code of conduct was put into place by Mohammad Faisal Khatri, for his original "selenium4poc" project.
+We are honoring his intentions by maintaining the same code of conduct.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our